telerik/blazor-docs/knowledge-base/radiogroup-like-buttongroup.md

 Use custom CSS to make the radio inputs invisible and style their labels to look like buttons.

-The RadioGroup will look the same as a [ButtonGroup with single selection]({%slug buttongroup-selection%}#single-selection).
-The major difference is that the RadioGroup has a single value of `<T>`, while each button in the ButtonGroup is bound to a separate `boolean` value for its selected state.
+The RadioGroup will look similar to a [ButtonGroup with single selection]({%slug buttongroup-selection%}#single-selection).
+The major difference is that the RadioGroup has a single value of type `<T>`, while each button in the ButtonGroup is bound to a separate `boolean` value for its selected state.

+>tip The following example is for versions 6.0 and above, which feature an [updated HTML rendering for the RadioGroup]({%slug changes-in-6-0-0%}#radiogroup).
+If you are using an older version, use the [alternative CSS code from the section below](#solution-up-to-version-511).

->caption Style the RadioGroup Like a ButtonGroup
+>caption Style the RadioGroup like a ButtonGroup

 ````CSHTML
 <h1 style="font-size:1.5rem;">RadioGroup like a ButtonGroup</h1>